 Your appointment letter will include all preparation needed before your appointment.
 You will be advised not to eat anything for 6 hours beforehand.

-Drinking is allowed, however, you may only drink plain, unflavoured water.
+Drinking is allowed; however, you may only drink plain, unflavoured water.
 You should also avoid strenuous exercise for 24 hours before your appointment.

-It is advised to wear loose, comfortable clothes.
+We advise you to wear loose, comfortable clothes.
 It may be possible to wear these during the scan, although you may be asked to change into a hospital gown.

 Avoid wearing jewellery and clothes that have metal parts, such as zips, because these will need to be removed.